You can restore files from a backup of a physical server created with or without indexing.

-Whether you restore from a backup with or without guest file indexing, prepare a machine to operate as an FLR helper appliance.
+Whether you restore from a backup with or without guest file indexing, prepare a machine to operate as a helper host or helper appliance.

-If you plan to deploy multiple FLR helper appliances to restore machines backed up by Veeam Agents integrated with different Veeam backup servers, their initial configuration should be performed on the backup servers.
+If you plan to deploy multiple helper appliances to restore machines backed up by Veeam Agents integrated with different backup servers, their initial configuration must be performed on the backup servers.
 Centralized configuration from Veeam Backup Enterprise Manager is not supported.

 - Make sure that the DNS name of the target (original) server where you plan to restore the files is resolved properly.

 - During guest file restore to the original location, you are prompted for the credentials to access the target server.
 Specify a user name and password or private key for the account with sufficient access rights.